Gay Animals Who Prove Same-Sex Love Is Natural

 For decades, scientists observed male lions nuzzling, caressing, and mounting each other – engaging in same-sex sexual relations.

 Although less likely to do so than their male counterparts, female lions, too, have been known to love up on one another.
-We think it’s pawfect that these animals mate with whomever they please.
+Can you feel the love tonight?
+They can.

 Show Animals Love